Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Stochastic Network Traffic Control

 Traffic at network intersections is coordinated by phases which are determined by the selection of the \emph{activation matrix}.
 In addition, we also introduce the concept of \emph{service matrix} which is used in the proposed traffic control formulations.

-\begin{defi} An activation matrix $\bt$ is a $|\A|\times|\A|$-matrix wherein all entries take value 0 (inactive) or 1 (active), \emph{i.e.} $\bijt \in \{0,1\}$ at time $t$. \end{defi}

-\begin{defi} A service matrix $\at$ is a $|\A|\times|\A|$-matrix wherein all entries take a value between 0 (not serviced) and 1 (fully serviced), \emph{i.e.} $\aijt \in [0,1]$ at time $t$. \end{defi}
+\begin{defi} An activation matrix $\bt$ is a $|\A|\times|\A|$-matrix wherein all entries take value 0 (inactive) or 1 (active), \emph{i.e.} $\bijt \in \{0,1\}$ at time $t$. \end{defi} \begin{defi} A service matrix $\at$ is a $|\A|\times|\A|$-matrix wherein all entries take a value between 0 (not serviced) and 1 (fully serviced), \emph{i.e.} $\aijt \in [0,1]$ at time $t$. \end{defi}

 The entries of an activation matrix characterize the \emph{activeness} of the corresponding phase: $\bijt = 1$ means that movement $(i,j)$ is active during phase $t$ whereas $\bijt = 0$ means that movement $(i,j)$ is inactive.
 The entries of the service matrix characterize the \emph{service level} of active movements during phase $t$: $\aijt = 1$ corresponds to a maximal service level for of movement $(i,j)$, whereas $\aijt = 0$ means that movement $(i,j)$ cannot serve any vehicles during time period $t$.
 Fractional service level values model situations where conflicting movements, \emph{i.e.} posing a safety risk, simultaneously have non-zero activation values.
-Further, the activation and service matrices are linked through the movement-based constraints $\aijt \leq \bijt$.
+The activation and service matrices are linked through the movement-based constraints $\aijt \leq \bijt$.
 These linking constraints ensure that an intersection can only service vehicles on movement $(i,j)$ if this movement is active $\bijt = 1$.
+Further, for priority movements, we set $\aijt = \bijt$ which implies that an activated priority movements has full service level.
 In the proposed traffic control policy, the selection of the activation matrix requires the solution of two mathematical optimization problems presented in Section \ref{green} and \ref{blue}, respectively and further details are discussed therein.\\

 Let $\Yit$ be a random variable with mean $\yit$ denoting the number of vehicles serviced in lane $i$ at time $t$.
 The vector $\Yt$ is endogenous to the service matrix $\at$ selected by the control policy.
 Note that the mean $\yit$ of $\Yit$ is unknown and $\yit$ will be modeled as a control variable in the proposed traffic phase optimization formulation.
 Specifically, the dependency between the vector of lane service rates $\yt$ and $\at$ will be presented in detail in Sections \ref{green} and \ref{blue}, for green and blue phases, respectively.
 The proposed stochastic network traffic control model is summarized by the lane-queue evolution equation \eqref{eq:queue}.